This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 Including a maternity leave budget planner and how to prepare for maternity leave financially

-Maternity leave is meant to be a stressful time that you can spend with your new addition without the stresses of life getting in the way.
+Maternity leave is meant to be a relaxing time that you can spend with your new baby without the stresses of life getting in the way.
 Unfortunately, nowadays, this just isn’t realistic.

-Most of us mums have to think a good 6 months ahead before their due date about how they are going to survive on half a wage.
-(If they’re lucky!)
+Most of us mums have to think a good 6 months ahead before their due date about how they are going to be able to afford their maternity leave.

-So what if I told you there was a way eke out your maternity pay further and possibly extend the money in your pocket?
+Parental leave can be fun if you take away all the stress of worrying about money.
+So what if we told you there was a way eke out your maternity pay further and possibly extend the money in your pocket?

 If you haven’t started already, then creating a household budget is a good place to start.
 It allows you to see what you’re spending money on and if and where you need to cut back.